stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 The `ast` module provides tools to work with **Abstract Syntax Trees** (ASTs) in Python.
 An AST represents a program (Python in this case) using a tree structure in which the nodes are components of the language's grammar, for example, `if` statements and class/function definitions.
 By simply reading the contents of a file, the `ast` module can parse *syntactically-valid* source code into an AST, which can then be traversed to perform static code analysis.

 Without going into the gory details here, I spent the weekend creating an alternative to the existing `Validator` class: the `AstValidator` class.
-When running numpydoc as a static code analyzer, the new `AstValidator` class replaces the existing `Validator` class; otherwise, the `Validator` class is used, which ensures existing workflows are unaffected.
-The `AstValidator` overrides the `Validator` class's logic to use AST-compatible logic, which eliminates the need to import the Python code.
+When running numpydoc as a static code analyzer, the new `AstValidator` class replaces the existing `Validator` class, overriding the `Validator` class to use AST-compatible logic, which eliminates the need to import the Python code being analyzed.
 For example, instead of inspecting the Python object, we check what kind of AST node we have:

 ```diff-python
   @property